berndporr/fir1/README.md

 filter will scale them down by this amount (with the help of a bitshift operation).

-and then you can filter your realtime data with:
+and then you filter your realtime data with:

 1. for double
 ```